SophiaL1024/Interview-Scheduler/README.md

 1. Clone this repository.
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm start` command.
-4. Clone the scheduler-api repository.[link to scheduler-api](https://github.com/SophiaL1024/scheduler-api).
+4. Clone the scheduler-api repository.
+[Click here to link to scheduler-api](https://github.com/SophiaL1024/scheduler-api).
 5. Follow its README.md to set up the api.
 6. Go to http://localhost:8000/ in your browser.